 I know that women worked in factories, but the factory which I had experience of was the local munitions factory which has ts own page.
 Arms and munitions were required in abundance for the fighting front and there were several munitions factories in the wider area.

 One of my aunts worked at a munitions factory, the Royal Small Arms Factory in Ordnance Road Enfield.
 She filled shells and had a yellow tinge to her skin due to the explosive powder that was used with very little personal protection.

-Arms and munitions were required in abundance for the fighting front and there were several munitions factories in the area.
-My mother told me that you could recognise the women who worked there by the yellow tinge to their skins.
-Apparently they were well-paid to compensate, but many women said that nothing would recompense them for a job that made their skins that colour!
+My mother told me that the women who worked in the munitions factory were well-paid to compensate for what it was doing to their skin, but many women told her that nothing would recompense them for a job that made their skins go that colour!